 If you find that Highlights is very slow, it may be due to your school network environment.
-In this case, contact your System Administrator who will be able to adjust Highlights bandwidth parameters e.g. reducing the volume and frequency of updates to Highlights, reduce the quality of the screenshot images and/or remove the screenshot functionality to increase the speed of Highlights.
+In this case, contact your System Administrator who will be able to adjust Highlights bandwidth parameters e.g. reducing the volume and frequency of updates to Highlights, reducing the quality of the screenshot images and/or removing the screenshot functionality to increase the speed of Highlights.

 In the first instance, we recommend running diagnostics from the student device.
 This runs an automated self-diagnostic check which also has built in resolution capabilities which can self resolve, or advise how to fix commonly experienced issues.